Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/litebans.md

 This section also applies to forks of BungeeCord such as Waterfall.
 :::

-You can also download LiteBans for a Bungee or Velocity network and it is installed in almost the same way as a Spigot install however the plugin is installed into the `plugins` folder of the Bungee, not the backend servers.
+You can also download LiteBans for a Bungee or Velocity network and it is installed in almost the same way as a Spigot install however the plugin is installed into the `plugins` folder of the proxy, not the backend servers.

 :::important
 If LiteBans is installed onto a BungeeCord/Waterfall proxy, bans, mutes and other punishments will need to be issued from the proxy’s console, not from the console of your backend servers.